Shimizukō Line: Present day

 Today the majority of the old route has been converted into pedestrian and cyclist walkway.
 Of the old stations, signals and rolling stock, remnants have been preserved to varying degrees.
-Shimizukō Station's industrial crane has been preserved and can be see in the grounds of S-Pulse Dream Plaza, a shopping and entertainment complex on the station's former site.
+Shimizukō Station's industrial crane has been preserved and can be seen in the grounds of S-Pulse Dream Plaza, a shopping and entertainment complex on the station's former site.

 The best preserved of the stations is Tomoegawaguchi, with a full platform and section of track complete with station signage still standing and today surrounded by a car park.
 Beyond Tomoegawaguchi, examples of the passenger trains and signals can be found on the 4 km cycle path and walkway which runs the path of the old rail road.
 Locations of old stations are marked with signs, and the area of and around Miho Station terminus has been converted into a park.
 The platform still stands along with a section of track with an example of one of the industrial trains which used to service the area's numerous factories.

 The former railway is now a flower-lined route running through the heart of Shimizu.
 It is used daily by residents, tourists and the many students of the various local schools in the area.